The National Curriculum

 Our Curriculum Intent

-Playtimes are learning times - outdoor spaces are designed to maximise opportunities for learning through engagement in lunchtime games run by a sports specialist and pupil sports leaders.
+Playtimes are learning times - outdoor spaces are designed to maximise opportunities for learning through engagement in lunchtime games run by a sports specialist.
 A redesigned dining hall has been established to facilitate social interaction during meal times.
 All of our children receive two hours a week of specialised Physical Education - delivered by a specialist PE teacher and professional dance teachers.
-All our pupils in KS2 receive a weekly Drama session delivered by a professional Drama teacher (Yew Tree).
 All of our children in KS2 receive an hour of weekly learning in French from a professional MFL Teacher (Lingotots).
-All of our children receive a minimum of an hour a week of Art learning in a specialised and well resourced art room.
+All of our children receive a minimum of an hour a week of Art or Design Technology learning in a specialised and well resourced Art Room.
 We have an Outdoor Learning Specialist (Rosie Taylor) who works with our children and staff periodically through the year to support gardening skills, survival sessions, den building etc. Professional musicians from the Local Authority are contracted to work with Y3 teaching guitar and then groups of children for various instruments - including singing.

 SEND provision varies according to need - the majority are taught through quality first teaching with TA support.
 All children receive a challenging and inspiring curriculum offer.
 Inclusion is a high priority.
 Differentiation within the classroom is supported by the use of task boards for some children that supports independent learning and eliminates dependency.
 Task boards support SEN pupils to engage with meaningful learning within an inclusive context.
 Some children are withdrawn for interventions as and when needed - enabling them to access provision not available in their current year group.
 Most children with EHCPs are supported 1:1 usually within the classroom but have timetabled sessions for work within our well resourced unit.
 We have a well resourced unit to support learning for older children with additional needs that can be accessed throughout the day.
 This provision is managed by our SENDCO to ensure that our most vulnerable pupils get the specific support they need as advised by SEND specialists from the Local Authority (e.g. Speech and Language and Occupational Therapy).
 We have employed a Speech and Language therapist who works with a caseload of children once a week.
 Small groups and individual children with SMSC and behavioural needs attend individual counselling or nurture groups at varying times during the day (e.g. lunchtime group).
 We have employed a mental health leader within school to plan individual support programmes for children with significant need.